ralf-boltshauser/knight-42/README.md

   - [ ] and put it into timeline of alert
 - [x] a network map
   - [ ] timeline of the network map
+  - [ ] to build this i need
+    - [ ] a timeline model, which are inserted for every alert that is created etc
+    - [ ] fetch the timeline instead of alerts
   - [ ] uptime agents
 - [ ] consider adding timeline as a model
 - [ ] automatically create misp entry based on alert and link to it